-On April 18, 2016, we also entered into an equity line agreement with Old Main whereby we may issue and sell to Old Main, at our option from time to time, up to \$4,000,000 of our common stock at a purchase price equal to 80% of the lowest VWAP of the common stock during a five day "Valuation Period," provided, however, that we may not sell any such common stock until the SEC Effective Date.
+On April 18, 2016, we also entered into an equity line agreement with Old Main whereby we may issue and sell to Old Main, at our option from time to time, up to \$4,000,000 of our common stock at a purchase price equal to 80% of the lowest VWAP of the common stock during a five day "Valuation Period."

-On October 6, 2016 we entered into an amendment of the Equity Purchase Agreement to amend the new Commitment Period which shall be 24 months from the date of this Amendment.
-Second, the Equity Purchase Agreement shall be amended to prohibit the Company from delivering a subsequent Put Notice from the beginning of any "Valuation Period" until the fourth Trading Day immediately following the closing associated with the prior Put Notice.
-Third, the beneficial ownership limitation shall be amended to increase the Beneficial Ownership Limitation to 9.99% and to remove the ability of the Investor to increase or decrease the Beneficial Ownership Limitation.
+On October 6, 2016, we entered into an amendment of the Equity Purchase Agreement to amend the new Commitment Period, which is 24 months from the date of this amendment.
+Second, the Equity Purchase Agreement was amended to prohibit us from delivering a subsequent Put Notice from the beginning of any "Valuation Period" until the fourth Trading Day immediately following the closing associated with the prior Put Notice.
+Third, the beneficial ownership limitation was amended to increase the Beneficial Ownership Limitation.